Diesel News - Events, Highlights, and more!

 Cummins To Buy Meritor For $3.7 Billion

-Cummins has been buying up a ton of companies and adding to its already resource-rich portfolio in recent months, and its latest acquisition of Meritor is another sign the Columbus, Indiana-based company is focusing on integrated powertrain solutions going forward.
-As a global supplier of axle and brake technology, Meritor proved attractive to Cummins, which believes eAxles will be a critical integration point within hybrid and electric drivetrains.
+Cummins has been buying up a ton of companies and adding to its already resource-rich portfolio in recent months.
+Its latest acquisition of Meritor is another sign the Columbus, Indiana-based company is focusing on integrated powertrain solutions going forward.
+As a global supplier of axle and brake technology, Meritor proved attractive to Cummins.
+They believe eAxles will be a critical integration point within hybrid and electric drivetrains.
 Cummins plans to fast-track Meritor’s investment in electrification as well.
 By offering $36.50 in cash for each Meritor share (a 48-percent premium over Meritor’s last closing price), the total transaction value came in at $3.7 Billion.

 Source: https://dieselnet.com/news/2022/02cummins3.php